-Assets are assessed at each year end as to whether there is any indication that an asset may be impaired.
+Assets are assessed at the end of each year as to whether there is any indication that an asset may be impaired.
 Where indications exist and any possible differences are estimated to be material, the recoverable amount of the asset is estimated and, where this is less than the Balance Sheet value of the asset, an impairment loss is recognised for the shortfall.